eralpkaraduman/cv/index.md

 **Starship Technologies**, Helsinki
 _Senior Software Engineer_

-- Mobile & web internal tooling products for an autonomous delivery robot fleet.
-- Drove objective key results, developed and improved products end to end across design, development, and usage measurement.
+- Built and solely owned multiple mobile and web operational observability and management internal tools used by 200+ people across the organisation, providing operational visibility into the autonomous delivery fleet.
+- Grew weekly active users from 45% to 85% through iterative product improvements, taking the tool from concept to company-wide adoption entirely independently.
-- Built observability into tool usage to track adoption and surface friction.
+- Instrumented tool usage across internal products to surface friction and drive adoption, feeding findings back into the product roadmap.
+- Worked full-stack and end to end across React Native mobile and Node.js/TypeScript backend, owning product development from objective key results through to measuring impact and collecting user feedback.

 `Nov 2024 - July 2025`
 **[Arca](https://www.arca.so)** (Lifeline Ventures–backed), Helsinki (Hybrid)
 _Freelance Software Consultant_

-- Bootstrapped the product from scratch — stood up the mobile and web foundations end to end.
-- Built a cross-platform React Native app shipped to iOS & Android, plus a Next.js web application.
+- Sole mobile engineer; bootstrapped the full product in ~6 weeks: React Native app shipped to iOS & Android, Next.js web application, and GCP infrastructure.
-- Set up the web application infrastructure on GCP.
-- Established mobile ops with Fastlane — automated iOS & Android release pipelines.
+- Established automated iOS & Android release pipelines with Fastlane from day one.
+- Arca is a content-curation platform where people collect content from any source into personalized "portals" and share them with a community of curators.

 `March 2019 - June 2022`
 **Qvik**, Helsinki
 _Principal Software Engineer_

+- Led development of a TV companion game for a major Finnish public broadcaster, built in React Native and React Native Web for simultaneous mobile and web deployment.
+- Developed an investment application in Flutter for a Finnish investment company.
+- Contributed to tech sales alongside engineering, involved in scoping, pitching, and winning client projects.

 `Jan 2017 - February 2019`
 **Seriously Digital Entertainment**, Helsinki